-Fullness, Floating, Shiver-y: What Sex Feels Like
+How's That For You?
+This Is What Sex Actually Feels Like

 Advertisement

+However, sometimes sex doesn’t feel great — even if you and your partner want to make each other feel good.
+You might be feeling super nervous, you might be dealing with some physical discomfort, or you might be trying out a new sex act that, it turns out, just isn’t your thing.
+And if you’re on the asexual spectrum, you might just not enjoy sex.

 Sometimes, a new sex act takes a little practice before it's really enjoyable.
-Personally, it took me about three or four tries to get from P-in-V sex feeling a little painful, to a little good, to finally to feeling amazing.
+Personally, it took me about three or four tries to get from P-in-V sex feeling a little painful, to a little good, to finally feeling amazing.
 Oral sex, however, I loved from the start.

-All this said, if sex feels painful or bad, you don’t have to grin and bear it.
-You can stop at any moment and add lube, change positions, or switch from penetrative to non-penetrative sex.
+All this said, if sex feels painful or bad, you absolutely do not (and should not) have to grin and bear it.
+You can pause at any moment and add lube, change positions, or switch from penetrative to non-penetrative sex.
 And if you want to stop the encounter entirely, you can do that, too.

 To get some more perspective on what sex feels like for other people with vulvas, I checked out a few Reddit threads for some creative and poetic descriptions.